Kotlin-first design

 Accessing the underlying Firebase SDK

 In some cases you might want to access the underlying official Firebase SDK in platform specific code, for example when the common API is missing the functionality you need.
-For this purpose each class in the SDK has android, ios and js properties which holds the equivalent object of the underlying official Firebase SDK.
+For this purpose each class in the SDK has android, ios and js extension properties that hold the equivalent object of the underlying official Firebase SDK.
 For JVM, as the firebase-java-sdk is a direct port of the Firebase Android SDK, is it also accessed via the android property.

 These properties are only accessible from the equivalent target's source set.
 For example to disable persistence in Cloud Firestore on Android you can write the following in your Android specific code (e.g. androidMain or androidTest):